Adarsh0007/solution_adarsh_gupta/README.md

 **Note**:

-- Not used any library like moment.js to calculate differnce betweeen two given dates instead written own function with name **getTimeDifference**
+- Not used any library like moment.js to calculate diffrence between two given dates instead written own function with name **getTimeDifference**
 - User can copy paste their input  array into **clicks.json** file first then run command to check output.